Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- Engram has chipped in with 45 receptions for 404 yards and three touchdowns.
-He's been targeted 68 times, producing 25.3 yards per game.
+- Engram has 404 receiving yards on 45 receptions (68 targets), with three touchdowns, averaging 25.3 yards per game.

+- So far this season, 12.1% of the 562 passes thrown by his team have gone Engram's way.

 - Engram has seen the ball thrown his way four times in the red zone this season, 6.7% of his team's 60 red zone pass attempts.